 International Higher Education

-Master of Education (M.Ed.): Loyola's Master of Education in International Higher Education is a collaboration between Loyola's Higher Education and Cultural & Educational Policy Studies / Comparative International Education programs.
+Master of Education (MEd): Loyola's Master of Education in International Higher Education is a collaboration between Loyola's Higher Education and Cultural & Educational Policy Studies/Comparative International Education programs.
 This degree will provide students with deep knowledge of the changing landscape of higher education globally and will prepare them to work in multiple areas including higher education policy, administration, international student affairs, and study abroad.
 This 36 credit hour program includes a mandatory internship field experience and will conclude with a capstone portfolio.
-All courses are online with two exceptions: one course is taught at Loyola's Beijing Center and another is taught at Loyola's Rome Center.

 Loyola University Chicago is registered as a private institution with the Minnesota Office of Higher Education pursuant to sections 136A.61 to 136A.71.
 Registration is not an endorsement of the institution.
 Credits earned at the institution may not transfer to all other institutions.